Improving Product Performance

 Well, not at STIHL.
 In fact, the innovative spirit is alive and well oiled here, and we have the recent breakthroughs and a spectacular Research and Development Center to prove it.
 But let's not get ahead of ourselves.

 Our innovations include the gearless saw, the anti-vibration system, electronic ignition, self-lubricating saw chains, chain brakes and many more.
-In recent years, breakthroughs such as a revolutionary proven low-emissions STIHL engine, the STIHL Easy2Start™ system and prefiltration systems for cut-off machines and chain saws have raised the bar for the environment, efficiency and comfort.
+In recent years, breakthroughs such as a revolutionary proven low-emission STIHL engine, the STIHL Easy2Start™ system and prefiltration systems for cut-off machines and chainsaws have raised the bar for the environment, efficiency and comfort.

 In Germany, the STIHL Engineering Center is already paying dividends.
 The company's largest single investment ever, the Center houses a Research and Development department charged with constantly exceeding tough performance standards, strict environmental measures and the STIHL reputation for superior quality.